-- Develop mapping products for SWMPC reports and plans by collaborating in methods for analyses and the drafting of the maps. - Provide online maps to support specific projects and facilitate public education and outreach.
+Develop mapping products for SWMPC reports and plans by collaborating in methods for analyses and the drafting of the maps.

-regional data to communicate important transportation-related issues to area residents, focusing on mapping and graphical methods to do so.
+important transportation-related issues to area residents, focusing on mapping and graphical methods to do so.

 10.4 Performance Measures Mapping